B.R.I.D.E. Performances

 2010

-We are preparing for the Royal Albert Hall in September, where, along with other members from around the country, we will be representing the Society for International Folk Dancing with a medley of Russian and Armenian dances.
-This involves several trips to Solihull (outside Birmingham) for practices.
-We also have dates lined up for the Chichester Mayfest, a Women's Institute day of dance and culture, a charity performance in Eastleigh and the Hotham Park Fete.
+We performed at the Royal Albert Hall in September, where, along with other members from around the country, we represented the Society for International Folk Dancing with a medley of Russian and Armenian dances.
+This involved several trips to Solihull (outside Birmingham) for practices.
+We also danced at the Point Theatre in Eastleigh, the Chichester Mayfest, a Women's Institute day of dance and culture, and local fetes (See our photos).

 2009